 - you’ve breached your alcohol interlock licence, see “Repeated or serious drink/drug driving: Heavier penalties”, or

 - you drove while you didn’t have a licence and when you’d previously been forbidden to drive by the police until you got a licence or renewed your licence, or

 - you drove while you were over the 400 microgram breath-alcohol limit or 80 milligram blood-alcohol limit or you refused a blood test when required, and you’d had two or more drink/drug driving convictions in the past four years (400 mcg and 80 mg are the levels over which adult drivers can get a criminal conviction rather than just an on-the-spot infringement notice), or

-- you breached an anti-cruising bylaw when already under a 90-day warning notice for an earlier breach of one of these bylaws (see “Street-racing and ‘cruising’” in this chapter), or
+- you breached an anti-cruising bylaw when already under a 90-day warning notice for an earlier breach of one of these bylaws (see “Street-racing and ‘cruising’”), or

-- you’ve been street-racing or doing wheel-spins (see “Street-racing and ‘cruising’” in this chapter).
+- you’ve been street-racing or doing wheel-spins (see “Street-racing and ‘cruising’”).